tsabat/tinge_deploy/README.md

 let's get this off the ground.

 Ok, so we've got a pretty decent deploy process in place.
-It uses opsworks and some bash scripts to make things run.
+It uses codedeploy and some bash scripts to make things run.
 You can replace ansible with all this, but i'm not sure it'll do you much better than what we have.